ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 x_mtr = (a_pix*mx/my**2)*(y_mtr)**2 + (b_pix*mx/my)*(y_mtr) + mx*c_pix
 ```

-But since:
+Recall that the line in real world scale is...:
 ```
 x_mtr = a_mtr*(y_mtr)**2 + b_mtr*y_mtr + c_mtr
 ```

-The coefficients in real_world (a_mtr, b_mtr, c_mtr) can be scaled in terms of their corresponding pixel coefficients using the following:
+...then the coefficients in real_world (a_mtr, b_mtr, c_mtr) can be scaled in terms of their corresponding pixel coefficients using the following:
 ```
 a_mtr = a_pix*mx/(my**2)
 b_mtr = b_pix*mx/my
 c_mtr = c_pix*mx
 ```

-So scaling the pixel coefficients to real world coefficients can now be implemented, whilst skipping another call to polyfit using points scaled to real world (note we use the scaling factors, XM_PER_PIXEL and YM_PER_PIXEL) presented in the lesson:
+So scaling the pixel coefficients to real world coefficients can now be implemented, whilst skipping another call to `polyfit()` (note we use the scaling factors, `XM_PER_PIXEL = 3.7/700` and `YM_PER_PIXEL = 30/720`, presented in the lesson.

 ```
 ###